 The 3T packed a 5.5in 1080p AMOLED, which was no bad display.
 For the next-gen OnePlus, though, early evidence is hinting at a slight downsize - to 5.3in - in favour of a resolution upgrade.
 A 2K AMOLED?
 It would make sense, given that many of OnePlus' competitors now pack QHD displays and OnePlus hasn't upgraded its flagship's screen resolution since the original OnePlus One.
-Other reports have suggested 5.5in will still be the norm, though.

 Unlike the metal shells of both the OnePlus 3 and 3T, if rumours prove to be true the next-gen OnePlus handset may well opt for something different.
 Some suggest it'll be glass, while others - perhaps with more veracity, based on the build of one version of the OnePlus X - point towards the possibility of a ceramic shell on the OnePlus 4.

 If Tweets by OnePlus co-founder Carl Pei are anything to go by, the next OnePlus smartphone will still have a headphone jack.
 In a poll Pei ran, 88% of respondents voted in favour of the jack and, given OnePlus' intimate connection with its loyal user base, it would be quite the PR foot-in-mouth moment to go against that tide of opinion.

 Leaks and rumours aside, given how nippy the fantastic OnePlus 3T is it's a pretty safe bet that the next-gen OnePlus flagship will be even speedier.
 Present know-how points towards two models - one with 6GB of RAM and one with 8GB, and it's also been rumoured that the OnePlus 4 will carry a Qualcomm Snapdragon 830 or 835 processor, either of which should be a significant upgrade on the 821 chip in the 3T.